Don't Let Floods Rain on Your Parade

 A rushing river can be great if you’re going rafting, but it can also be a hazard to your home if it rises too high and spills into a residential area.

 Water damage is the leading cause of home insurance claims, and a major concern for BC residents.
-Until recently, homeowners had no way to properly protect themselves from the damage caused by floods.
-Luckily, there are now a number of options for you to keep your home and belongings safe from this type of damage.
+There are a number of options for you to keep your home and belongings safe from this type of damage.

 Before the Flood

 Flood Coverage protects against water damage from overflowing rivers, heavy rainfall or melting snow.
 And approximately 90% of BC residents are eligible!
 Flood coverage works in conjunction with our Outdoor Drain and Surface Water Coverage, so you can make sure your home is protected from both floods and overflowing drains outside your home.

 During the Flood

 If the water starts rising, here are some steps you can take to keep your belongings safe and dry.

 Disconnect any electrical appliances and shut off the electricity in affected areas.

 - Put Your Furniture up on Raised Blocks

 This will protect your furniture from water damage and can also save your carpets from rust stains and leaky upholstery dye.
 Also consider moving your valuable belongings to a higher floor or an attic.